awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-structure.md

 To download the SAP HANA software, go to the **SAP Software Downloads** page and download the installation files directly to your local drive\.

-1. Navigate to the [http://support.sap.com/swdc](http://support.sap.com/swdc) page and log in to your account\.
+1. Navigate to the [SAP Software Downloads](http://support.sap.com/swdc) page and log in to your account\.

 1. Under **Installation and Upgrades**, choose **Access Downloads**>**A\-Z index**\.